mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 #### **mxsGetConfig**

-The `mxsGetConfig` command returns the current configuration of the session.
+The `mxsGetConfig` command returns the current configuration of the session and must be run against the 'admin' database.

 #### Syntax